-5.2 The Plate Model and its Physical Mechanisms
+5.3 The Plate Model and its Physical Mechanisms

 We now assess other physical mechanisms that may cause the topography to deviate from the HSC model at old seafloor where no plume is present.
-Despite the impressive fit of Hillier and Watts' HSC-Plate model to the mean depths, physical mechanisms that give rise to the required conditions for the plate model (i.e., constant temperature or constant heat flux at the base of lithosphere and a fixed plate thickness at old age) remains elusive.
+Despite the impressive fit of Hillier and Watts' HSC-Plate model to the mean depths, the plate model does not address physical mechanisms that give rise to the required conditions for the plate model (i.e., constant temperature or constant heat flux at the base of lithosphere and a fixed plate thickness at old age).
+As reviewed in the introduction, until recently [Huang and Zhong, 2005], it was unclear whether the plate model is dynamically viable [O'Connell and Hager, 1980; Davies, 1988b, 1999].

 Sub-lithospheric small-scale convection (SSC) has been often suggested as the mechanism for the plate model [Parsons and McKenzie, 1978; Yuen and Fleitout, 1985; Davaille and Jaupart, 1994].
-However, O'Connell and Hager [1980] and Davies [1988b, 1999] argued that although the SSC may limit the growth of lithospheric thickness by removing the bottom portion of the lithosphere, it may enhance the cooling of the underlying mantle, leading to either insignificant topographic deviations or even deepened topography compared to the HSC prediction because the topography is sensitive to integrated mantle buoyancy.
+However, O'Connell and Hager [1980] and Davies [1988b, 1999] argued that although the SSC may limit the growth of lithospheric thickness by removing the bottom portion of the lithosphere, it may enhance the cooling of the underlying mantle, leading to either insignificant topographic deviations or even deepened topography compared to the HSC model prediction.
+This is because the topography is sensitive to integrated mantle buoyancy.
 The cooling effect of the SSC on the underlying mantle is observed both in numerical models [Huang et al., 2003; Huang and Zhong, 2005] and in laboratory experiments [Davaille and Jaupart, 1994].
-Huang and Zhong [2005] also demonstrated that the SSC indeed leads to no significant topographic deviations from the HSC model prediction, largely confirming the suggestion by O'Connell and Hager [1980].
+Huang and Zhong [2005] demonstrated that the SSC by itself indeed leads to no significant topographic deviations from the HSC model prediction, largely confirming the suggestion by O'Connell and Hager [1980].

-However, Huang and Zhong [2005] found that the SSC may also lead to lithospheric reheating and elevated topography while maintaining a uniform mantle temperature, if mantle convection is >~60% internally heated.
-Larger than ~60% internal heating (i.e., the sum of radiogenic heating and heating from mantle secular cooling) for mantle convection is reasonable based on the observations of plume heat flux and plume excess temperature [Zhong, 2006].
-This suggests that the plate model is dynamically viable.
-Huang and Zhong [2005] found that additional heat, termed as "trapped" heat, tends to accumulate beneath old lithosphere because of the inefficient heat transfer that is caused by thick lithosphere and lack of subduction cooling.
+By formulating dynamic models for the mantle and lithosphere, Huang and Zhong [2005] examined the conditions that lead to mantle and lithospheric structures that are consistent with a plate model (i.e., constant lithospheric thickness and elevated topography and heat flux at old age and constant sublithospheric temperature).
+They found that for mantle convection with significant internal heating, additional heat, termed as "trapped" heat, tends to accumulate beneath old lithosphere.
+This "trapped" heat arises because the heat beneath old lithosphere, that is due partly to mantle volumetric (e.g., radiogenic) heating and partly to convective heat including that from mantle plumes, can be effectively released, hindered by thick lithosphere and lack in subduction cooling.
 This "trapped" heat generates elevated topography at old lithosphere relative to the HSC model prediction, irrespective of the presence of the SSC.
 However, when the asthenospheric viscosity is small enough (~1019 Pa s) to set on the SSC, the SSC may release the "trapped" heat by mixing the relatively cold, eroded bottom part of lithosphere with the underlying mantle containing the "trapped" heat.
-This process not only reheats the lithosphere, but also homogenizes the mantle temperature, leading to mantle and lithospheric conditions that are described by the plate model.
-Huang and Zhong [2005] also found that the SSC is the key to causing increased heat flux at old lithosphere, although elevated topography can be produced from the "trapped" heat even when the SSC is absent.
+This process not only reheats the lithosphere, but also homogenizes the mantle temperature, leading to mantle and lithospheric conditions that are required by the plate model.
+This mechanism of lithospheric reheating associated with the "trapped" heat and SSC works well to reproduce the conditions for the plate model, provided that mantle convection has >~60% internal heating [Huang and Zhong, 2005].
+Larger than ~60% internal heating (i.e., the sum of radiogenic heating and heating from mantle secular cooling) for mantle convection is reasonable based on the observations of plume heat flux and plume excess temperature [Zhong, 2006].
+This suggests that the plate model is dynamically possible.